 The Basics of Stroke (Brain Attack)

-Adult stem cells are present throughout the various tissues of your body and are responsible for repairing day-to-day bumps, bruises and acute injuries—whether that injury is a paper cut, pneumonia or a stroke.
-Unfortunately, the number of adult stem cells present in the different areas of your body vary greatly in number and most researchers agree that there are simply not enough stem cells “at the ready” within brain tissue to heal itself in the same way the skin does after a cut.
+Adult stem cells are present throughout the various tissues of the body and are responsible for repairing day-to-day bumps, bruises and acute injuries—whether that injury is a paper cut, pneumonia or a stroke.
+Unfortunately, the number of adult stem cells present in local areas of the body vary greatly in number and most researchers agree that there are simply not enough stem cells “at the ready” within brain tissue to heal itself in the same way the skin does after a cut.

 Stem Cell Therapy for Stroke: The Procedure